yeshua453/website/docs/publish/index.md

 :::caution No pip freeze

-Do not use `pip freeze > requirements.txt` command to create `requirements.txt` for the app that will be runnin on mobile.
+Do not use `pip freeze > requirements.txt` command to create `requirements.txt` for the app that will be running on mobile.
 As you run `pip freeze` command on a desktop `requirements.txt` will have dependencies that are not intended to work on a mobile device, such as `watchdog`.

 Hand-pick `requirements.txt` to have only direct dependencies required by your app, plus `flet`.